ccnfac/MyNetwerkApp/README.md

    * Accept P2P payments for custom content and services
 * Stores and Sellers can use the platform as a Point of Sale system:
    * Create products in app with price, description, and delivery type
-   * Display payment link at checkout for buyers to pay
+   * Display payment link at checkout for buyers to pay in stablecoins
-   * Instant wallet to wallet settlement
    * Track sales, manage inventory, and withdraw stablecoins for cash

 ### **🎤 Support for All Creators**